sysmake/Zybo-Linux/README.md

 Please check the [wiki](https://gitlab.com/Kampi/Zybo-Linux/wikis/home) or write an e-mail to <DanielKampert@kampis-elektroecke.de> if you need some more detailed information.

+You can find additional IP cores in my [IP repository](https://gitlab.com/Kampi/IP).

 ## Supported Versions

 | **Software** | **Version** |